 c) The Chair will have the casting vote wherever there is a tied vote.

-d) The AGM will be held in the autumn term of each academic year.
+d) The AGM will normally be held in the autumn term of each academic year, though this may be changed at the discretion of the committee.
 The Secretary or other members of the committee will ensure all choir members have written notice of the meeting no less than 14 days before it is due.

 e) The business of the AGM will have standing items; these will include:

 f) Rehearsals and meetings will be held at Carfield School or, as far as possible, in venues which provide access to all.

 g) A written notice of any extraordinary General Meeting and agenda will be emailed to all members no less than 14 days before the date of the meeting.